pohly/syncevolution/README.rst

   reseting the existing settings.

-  In SyncEvolution's predefined configuration templates, the following names for sources are used.
-Different names can be chosen for sources that are defined manually.
+  In SyncEvolution's predefined configuration templates, the following names for datastores are used.
+Different names can be chosen for datastores that are defined manually.

   * addressbook: a list of contacts
   * calendar: calendar *events*
   * memo: plain text notes
   * todo: task list
-  * calendar+todo: a virtual source combining one local "calendar" and one "todo" source (required for synchronizing with some phones)
+  * calendar+todo: a virtual datastore combining one local "calendar" and one "todo" datastore (required for synchronizing with some phones)

 local sync
   Traditionally, a sync config specifies SyncML as the synchronization